GraanJonlo/akkaconsole/README.md

 Simple demo of Akka messaging that echoes whatever you type at the console.
+Foo